-- [11] I must summarily dismiss an appeal if the appeal has no reasonable chance of success.2 - [12] This is what "no reasonable chance of success" means: is it plain and obvious, on the face of the record, that the Claimant's appeal is bound to fail?
-Are there any arguments or evidence that the Claimant could present at a hearing that would lead to a successful appeal?3 - [13] The law says you can't get El benefits if you lose your job because of misconduct.
-This applies even if the employer has only suspended you.4 - [14] If you are suspended from your job because of misconduct, you are disentitled from receiving EI benefits.
-The disentitlement lasts until one of the following things happens:
+- [12] I must summarily dismiss an appeal if the appeal has no reasonable chance of success.2 - [13] This is what "no reasonable chance of success" means: is it plain and obvious, on the face of the record, that the Claimant's appeal is bound to fail?
+Are there any arguments or evidence that the Claimant could present at a hearing that would lead to a successful appeal?3 - [14] The law says you can't get El benefits if you lose your job because of misconduct.
+This applies whether the employer has suspended or dismissed you.4 - [15] If you are suspended from your job because of misconduct, you are disentitled from receiving EI benefits.
+The disentitlement lasts until one of the following things happens: - Your suspension ends; - You lose your job or quit your job; or - You work enough hours with another job to start a new claim for EI benefits.5 - [16] To be misconduct under the law, your conduct has to be wilful.
+This means that your conduct was conscious, deliberate, or intentional.6 Misconduct also includes conduct that is so reckless that it is almost wilful.7 You don't have to have wrongful